 Lafayette’s Mastering Musicianship Program, known as M2, provides for individual music lessons over a 12-week session each semester.
 (Enrollment is open at the beginning of each semester.)
 The advantages to this program are cost and convenience.
 The rate for private lessons in Lexington is well over $15 per half-hour lesson.
-The M2 program at Lafayette is only $180 for current choir students for the 12-week session.
-During NTI, lessons will be virtual and under the direction of highly qualified music consultants.
+The M2 program at Lafayette is only $150 for current choir students for the 10-week session.

 On Sunday, December 8, 2019, the Madrigal Singers will join with the Kentucky Bach Choir to perform the world-famous Bach and Vivaldi Magnificats.
 This is the second such collaboration with the Kentucky Bach Choir.
 (Our last collaboration was in 2011).

 Bach’s vocal literature is some of the most technically- and intellectually-demanding in choral literature.
 The Magnificat is no exception.
 Mastering this music is a true feat for high school and even collegiate singers.
 In addition, Lafayette will feature five of the soloists on the Vivaldi Magnificat.
 Abigail Cunningham, Alexandra Thibault, Virgil C. Lewis, LaKyya Washington, and Harrison Hancock.

 The Kentucky Bach Choir is a professional 24-voice auditioned choir whose singers are classically trained.
 The also perform with professional orchestral players who are adept at bringing Bach’s music to life.
 Having the opportunity to perform this wonderful repertoire is a true gift and is rare for high school singers.
 I hope you will take the opportunity to enjoy this fantastic performance.
 (See below for ticket information.)

 About the works being performed: